zihangdai/xlnet/README.md

 - The SOTA performance (accuracy 81.75) of RACE is produced using XLNet-Large with sequence length 512 and batch size 32, which requires a large TPU v3-32 in the pod setting.
 Please refer to the script `script/tpu_race_large_bsz32.sh` for this setting.
 - Using XLNet-Large with sequence length 512 and batch size 8 on a TPU v3-8 can give you an accuracy of around 80.3 (see `script/tpu_race_large_bsz8.sh`).

+### Using Google Colab

+[An example](notebooks/colab_imdb_gpu.ipynb) of using Google Colab with GPUs has been provided.
+Note that since the hardware is constrained in the example, the results are worse than the best we can get.
+It mainly serves as an example and should be modified accordingly to maximize performance.

 ## Custom Usage of XLNet